 Children are welcome guests at Tutka Bay Lodge, where experiences can be tailored for travelers of all ages.
 Large cabins accommodate families, and there are special dining menus and activities available for young guests.
-Children ages 12 and under stay at the child rate and can participate in the Kid’s Adventure Program, which gives kids the opportunity to discover the surrounding wilderness while learning about the characteristics of this undisturbed ecosystem.
+Children ages 12 and under stay at the child rate and can participate in the Kid’s Adventure Program, which gives young explorers the opportunity to discover the surrounding wilderness while learning about the characteristics of this undisturbed ecosystem.
 Activities in the kid’s program might include scavenger hunts, arts and crafts projects using local natural materials, and cooking classes.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.